Username-ejg-not-available/eecs510-functions/README.md

 Open python interpreter in same directory.
 import the correct document/functions.
 Get free answers.
-NOTE: If you import entire documents instead of individual functions or classes, you must start each function/constructor call with `Automata.`
+NOTE: If you import entire documents instead of individual functions or classes, you must start each non-member function/constructor call with `<document-name>.`
+e.g. `Automata.productDFA('c',dfa)`

 ## Table of Sadness
 * [Automata](#Automata)